National Introductory Arbitration Course

-These courses are delivered in-person by some of our regional affiliates.
+These courses are delivered in-person (or remotely during the pandemic) by some of our regional affiliates.
 To learn more and find the next course date, click on the affiliate in your region:

 (If your affiliate is not listed above, they do not yet have a future course date planned.)